Table of Contents

 - Vignette 6b: Conducting Sociolinguistic Interviews in Deaf Communities (Ceil Lucas, Gallaudet University)

-- Vignette 6c: Special Issues in Collecting Interview Data for Sign Language Projects (Joseph Hill, University of North Carolina at Greensboro) This vignette is accompanied by a teaching tool – click here!
+- Vignette 6c: Special Issues in Collecting Interview Data for Sign Language Projects (Joseph Hill, Rochester Institute of Technology) This vignette is accompanied by a teaching tool – click here!

 - Vignette 6d: Other Interviewing Techniques in Sociolinguistics (Boyd Davis, University of North Carolina at Charlotte)

-- Vignette 7a: Technological Challenges in Sociolinguistic Data Collection (Lauren Hall-Lew, University of Edinburgh, and Bartlomiej Plichta) This vignette is accompanied by a teaching tool – click here!
+- Vignette 7a: Technological Challenges in Sociolinguistic Data Collection (Lauren Hall-Lew, University of Edinburgh, and Bartlomiej Plichta, University of Minnesota) This vignette is accompanied by a teaching tool – click here!

 Chapter 8: Surveys: The Use of Written Questionnaires in Sociolinguistics (Charles Boberg, McGill University)

 - Vignette 8a: Language Attitude Surveys: Speaker Evaluation Studies (Kathryn Campbell-Kibler, Ohio State University)